Section 2: Systems of Government

 Nancy Pelosi is the current Speaker of the House of Representatives.
 Pelosi took office shortly after the Democrats took control of the House in the 2018 election.
 She previously served as Speaker between the elections in 2006 and 2010.

-In order to remain tightly connected to the will of the people, members of the House serve shorter terms than the Senate, facing re-election every two years.
+In order to remain tightly connected to the will of the people and public opinion, members of the House serve shorter terms than the Senate, facing re-election every two years.

 Like Senators, members of the House vote on legislation.
-Unlike Senators, who represent all of the people of their entire state, members of the House serve congressional districts within their states.
-Because these district maps change every ten years after a census, it can takes some work to know who one’s representative is.
+Unlike Senators, who represent and are chosen by the citizens of their entire state, members of the House are chosen by and serve the citizens of congressional districts within their states.
+Because these district maps change every ten years after a census, it can take some work to know who one’s representative is.

 Section 2.3 Article II & The Executive Branch